curl/everything-curl/http-post.md

 passed to curl using one of the following syntaxes:

  - "content": This will make curl URL encode the content and pass that on.
-Just be careful so that the content doesn't contain any = or @ symbols, as that will then make the syntax match one of the other cases below!
+Just be careful so that the content does not contain any = or @ symbols, as that will then make the syntax match one of the other cases below!

  - "=content": This will make curl URL encode the content and pass that